Anna Hidalgo, Doctoral Candidate

 Department of Sociology,

 At Columbia, I am a Paul F. Lazarsfield Fellow and a Provost’s Diversity Fellow.
-I am also a Ford Foundation Predoctoral Fellow and a National Science Foundation GRFP Fellow.
+I am also an AAUW Dissertation Fellow, a Ford Foundation Predoctoral Fellow, and a National Science Foundation GRFP Fellow.
 Additionally, my work has been funded by the Social Sciences Research Council and the Columbia University Institute for Latin American Studies.

 Before beginning my doctoral studies, I worked with the CDC’s National HIV Behavioral Surveillance Study at the AIDS Action Committee of Massachusetts, and was a Senior Research Assistant for the NIH Adolescent Trials Network at The Fenway Institute.
 I also worked as a Research and Planning specialist at Action for Boston Community Development.